PedroAVJ/fotogenio/README.md

 # TODO

+- Try file saver library
-- 🖼️ Migrate images from vercel blob to uploadthing
+- Migrate images from vercel blob to uploadthing
-- 🧠 Prompt engineering
+- Prompt engineering
-- 🎨 Curate style selections for each gender
+- Curate style selections for each gender